-South Africa is seen as the protest capital of the world with one of the highest rates of public and labour protests in the world.
-The rate of protests has been increasing since democracy.
+South Africa is seen as the protest capital of the world, with one of the highest rates of public and labour protests in the world.
+The rate of protests has been on the increasse since the advent of democracy.
 Though, the current wave of protests stretches back to the 1970s and 1980s, the rate of protests rose dramatically and most of the protests took place across the country.
-People’s level of discontent around government’s poor service delivery, poor wages and poor working conditions at workplaces have been very high.
+People’s level of discontent around the government’s poor service delivery, poor wages and poor working conditions at workplaces have been very high.
 The Marikana massacre was viewed as a violation of human Rights.
 There has been considerable repression of popular protests.
 The most common reasons for protests are grievances around delivery of services such as houses, water, electricity, land and other public infrastructure, as well as minimum wages and good working conditions for workers.
 Informal settlements have been at the forefront of service delivery protests as residents demand houses and basic services.

 The country has witnessed numerous labour protests since the beginning of democracy.
 Some protests were initiated by trade union movements and others were initiated by the workers themselves.

 A major protest that resulted in the killing of protestors was the 2012 Marikana protest by mine workers.
 On 16 August 2012, South African Police Service (SAPS) officers shot and killed at least 34 striking miners and injured 75 people in Marikana, North West Province, South Africa.
 The workers had staged a wildcat strike a few days earlier and were protesting outside the Lonmin mine when police opened fire with live ammunitions in what was called the first massacre in democratic South Africa.
 The strike was initiated by the mine workers themselves, mainly the rock drillers.